 Before you can be someone’s connection, you need to send a request.
 It isn’t as black and white as Facebook, where users simply approve or decline a request.
 Professionals on LinkedIn can be more particular with filtering their network.
 For this, LinkedIn allows you to send a message to your connection request even before they hit the connect button.

-LinkedIn connection messages are your chance to introduce yourself to a user and explain why you want to connect.
+LinkedIn personal messages are your chance to introduce yourself to a user and explain why you want to connect.
 With a 50/50 chance of getting declined, connection requests are crucial for B2B marketing lead generation.

 LinkedIn connection message: The don’ts

-To better explain what a good LinkedIn connection message is, it’s helpful to dive into the common mistakes that B2B marketers make when doing sending out requests.
+To better explain what a good connection message is, it’s helpful to dive into the common mistakes that B2B marketers make when doing sending out requests.

 Mistake #1: Focusing too much on themselves